vfxwiki/matchGradeCat/README.md

 # matchGradeCat
+INFO
-Match the grade of different plates and export a colour match using copyCat with the CDL node
+Match the grade of different plates and export a colour match using copyCat with the CDL node See the info tab of the .nk for instructions

 LICENCE
 By downloading or copying a file from this repository you agree to the general license terms below.
 Copyright (c) 2010 till present All rights reserved.